|

 Where

-seen on some of our shores.
+seen on our more remote Southern shores.
 They appear to be seasonally common; at

 some times, several can be seen during a visit.